JhonFac/bot_backen_Tusdatos/api-python/README.md

 #### Note
 The Flask application will probably throw an exception the first time, because it will try to connect to the MySQL service that is still initializing for the first time; in this case wait for MySQL to fully initialize first and then run the command `docker-compose restart $NAME_SERVICE` in another terminal to restart the crashed service.

-### Testing ⚙️

-To run manual tests, the `req.http` file is included with requests to localhost.
-Install `REST Client` for Visual Studio Code or` RESTer HTTP Client` for Sublime Text to be able to perform file requests from the same text editor.

-To run the tests:

-- Have the services running using `docker-compose up`.
-- In another console, run `docker exec ecommerce-service python -m pytest -rP`.

-The `-rP` flag is optional, and is used to display in the console the `print()` done during the tests, otherwise `pytest` will hide them, only showing them in case the test has failed.

-Repository tests write data to container databases, but write them to temporary tables or collections with the suffix "\ _test" that are deleted once they are finished, so as not to carry the actual data.
-Bear in mind that in the case of Firestore there is no data persistence yet; if the service is lowered and raised again, the previous data is lost.

-### Autores ✒️

-* **Autor:** Hans Auzian C., hans.auzian@enviame.io